confluentinc/event-streaming-patterns/docs/event-stream/event-stream.md

 Technically, a stream provides immutable data.
 It supports only inserting (appending) new events, whereas existing events cannot be changed.
 Streams are persistent, durable, and fault tolerant.
 Events in a stream can be keyed, and we can have many events for one key, such as the customer ID as the key for a stream of payments of all customers.

 ## Implementation
+[comment]: <> (TODO: Reference the DCI Kafka 101 course instead of the docs page) With [Apache Kafka®](https://docs.confluent.io/platform/current/kafka/introduction.html), Event Streams are modeled as _Topics_.
+A topic is an appened only, durable, and distributed [Event Store](../event-store/event-store.md).
+Unlike traditional message queueing systems, events stored in topics can be read as often as needed and are not deleted after consumption.
+Kafka allows you to define policies which dictate how events are retained, using either time or size limitations.
+Kafka consumers are able to decide where in an event stream to begin reading.
+Consumers can choose to begin reading from the earliest or latest event, or may choose to seek to a specific location in the topic using the events timestamp or offset position.

 The streaming database [ksqlDB](https://ksqldb.io/) supports Event Streams using a familiar SQL syntax.
 The following example creates a stream of events named `riderLocations`, representing locations of riders in a car-sharing service.
 The data format is `JSON`.
 ```sql
 CREATE STREAM riderLocations (profileId VARCHAR, latitude DOUBLE, longitude DOUBLE)